-This course covers principles of pharmaceutical self-care and the systematic approach for assisting patients who seek self-care products for treatment and prevention of headache, fever, musculoskeletal injuries and disorders, respiratory disorders, and gastrointestinal disorders.
-Other topics covered include insect bites and stings, pediculosis, and first aid.
-Student Pharmacists will learn principles to assist, educate, and empower patients to take responsibility for, and control of, their health.
-The body systems covered will integrate prior knowledge gained from the Foundations of Human Body and Disease course series and the Patient Assessment Lab courses.
+As the first course of the Pharmaceutical Self-Care and Patient Advocacy series, this course provides an overview of self-care and covers principles of pharmaceutical self-care and the systematic approach for assisting patients who seek self-care products for the treatment and prevention of various self-treatable conditions.
+Students will learn to assist, educate, and empower patients to take responsibility for, and control of, their own health.
+The body systems covered will integrate prior knowledge gained from the Foundations of Human Body and Disease course series and Patient Assessment Lab courses.